 Students who gain an average mark of 70 or more and have no mark below 40 will be eligible for the award of a Distinction.
 Those gaining an average mark of 60 or more and have no mark below 40 will be eligible for a Merit.

 For PG Certificates

-To pass the Postgraduate Certificate students must gain a weighted average mark of 50 or more in modules worth 60 credits.
-In addition the total credit value of all modules marked below 40 must not exceed 10 credits.
+To pass the Postgraduate Certificate students must gain a weighted average mark of 50 or more in modules worth 60 credits with the total of modules marked below 40 not exceeding 10.